 April 2016: Representatives of the Red Cross brief the GNSO Council on the Red Cross request and its status.

-June 2016: The GNSO Council Chairs write to the ICANN Board, requesting further clarity and specific feedback as to the nature and scope of any potential policy amendments that might be proposed by the ICANN Board.
+June 2016: The GNSO Council Chairs write to the ICANN Board, requesting further clarity and specific feedback as to the nature and scope of any potential policy amendments that might be requested by the ICANN Board.

 November 2016: The GAC’s Hyderabad Communique advises the ICANN Board to “[r]equest the GNSO Council, as a matter of urgency, to re-examine and revise its PDP recommendations pertaining to the protection of the names and identifiers of the respective international and national Red Cross and Red Crescent organizations which are not consistent with GAC advice; and in due course [c]onfirm the protections of the Red Cross and Red Crescent names and identifiers as permanent.

-November 2016: The Board proposes that the GAC and GNSO engage in a facilitated discussion to try to resolve the conflict.
+November 2016: The Board confirms the imperative of reaching a conclusion on the issue [of the protections of Red Cross and Red Crescent identifiers protections] in the near future and proposes that the GAC and GNSO engage in a facilitated discussion in order to reach final conclusion on this matter.

 III.
 NOTES AND QUESTIONS